Mobile Application - Moderator

 2. As poll results become available, they will be displayed on the moderator's device as well as the venue display connected to the ATOM.

 1. The moderator may end the poll at any time.
-When the moderator ends the poll they will have several options by clicking Actions.

 1. Share Result will project the results to the participants' devices and the venue display connected to the ATOM.
 The moderator will then have the option to reuse or exit the poll.